tommygood/wpressCompress/README.md

 <h1>Introduce</h1>

-compress the wordpress backup file(.wpress) to tar file when using the all-in-one migration to backup, and remove the origin .wpress when successfully compress.
+compress the wordpress backup file(.wpress) to tar file, and remove the origin .wpress when successfully compress.

 <h1>Usage</h1>